rissuga/edukraf-v2/README.md

-# Welcome to Mazer App!
+# Welcome to Edukraf App!

-Mazer App is Laravel Example Project for Newbie Programmer!
+Edukraf App is Laravel Example Project for Newbie Programmer!
 We made simple, easy to use, and easy to learn.

 ## Requirement